audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

   make dep

 To compile on Windows using MSVC++, please follow the instructions found in compile.txt in the "win" subdirectory.
-CodeWarrior for Mac is also supported.
+To compile using Xcode on Mac OS X, see the instructions in mac/compile.txt.

 For more information on compilation, please visit: